ajay-vikram/LSTM-based-Neural-Decoding-of-non-Human-Primates/README.md

 # Running
 - Follow the steps in the neurobench repo to setup the neurobench environment
-- Run load_data.py from the neurobench env to load and preprocess the data
+- Run load_data.py from the neurobench env to load and preprocess the data to desired path